MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
-Card is the fundemental component of every card game.
+Card is the fundemental component of every card game, without which any game makes no sense.
+As i
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5MDk3Nzk0MiwtOTExMTU5NjM3LDEyOT
+eyJoaXN0b3J5IjpbNDEyOTAyMDgyLC05MTExNTk2MzcsMTI5OD
-gyOTU4NjJdfQ==
+I5NTg2Ml19
 -->